 The picture below shows the before and after of one of my clients.
 It shows a shift from “armoured leadership” toward “daring leadership” (there is more on that later).
 This client discovered their vulnerability in a way that was safe for them and which allowed them to make significant changes in a relatively short period of time.

-If you’d like to understand more about how to measure and use vulnerability to become a great leader, keep reading and I’ll walk you through it.
+Whether it is personal leadership or you are leading a team, if you’d like to understand more about how to measure and use vulnerability to become a great leader, keep reading, and I’ll walk you through it.

 At the end, there is a testimonial from another client who describes the inspiring impact it had on her in real life and how she got her “mojo” back as a leader.